What is the Medicare Donut Hole?

 How costly can the coverage gap be?

 This means that while enrollees are in the donut hole, the coverage gap can amount to thousands of dollars.
 In other words, while in the donut hole enrollees must pay 100% of the retail cost of their drugs until they have spent a set amount.
-Some PDPs offer minimal coverage on things like generic drugs while enrollees are in the donut hole, though these types of plans will usually charge a higher monthly premium.
+Some prescription drug plans offer minimal coverage on things like generic drugs while enrollees are in the donut hole, though these types of plans will usually charge a higher monthly premium.
 Once an enrollee reaches the total out-of-pocket limit during the coverage gap, which is $4,950 in 2017, they are bumped out of the coverage gap and into “catastrophic coverage.”
 Catastrophic coverage guarantees that once an enrollee has spent up to his or her plan’s out-of-pocket limit for covered prescriptions the person will only pay a nominal coinsurance fee or copayment for their drugs for the rest of the year.
 In 2016, Medicare will pay 42% of the price for generic drugs during the coverage gap.
 You’ll pay the remaining 58% of the price.
 What you pay for generic drugs during the coverage gap will decrease each year until it reached 25% in 2020.
 The coverage for generic drugs works differently from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.